ada-x64/cubething.dev/static/posts/building_this_site.md

 Once the blog was in place and I was rendering basic Markdown, I needed to style the site.
 Fresh comes with a [twind](https://twind.style) plugin, and will prompt you to install it on project initialization, so I was good to go.
 However, rendering Markdown on the fly meant that twind wouldn't be able to pre-load the right styles.
 Of course, there is a solution, the [typography plugin](https://tailwindcss.com/docs/typography-plugin).
 Luckily, [twind supports this](https://twind.style/packages/@twind/preset-typography) (and many other plugins).

 Styling with Tailwind was pretty straightforward.
 There are a few considerations that need to be made when using Fresh, for instance you'll need to add any dynamically rendered styles to your safelist - but this strikes me as true in any dynamic environment.
+Listing styles directly in javascript is nice conceptually, but ends up being a horrible mess for dynamic content.
+A lot of the time I'm just copy-pasting code around (Tailwind discourages creating wrapper classes).
+In addition, creating a single string with sometimes 13 classes in it is ugly.
+The easiest solution I found was to wrap them in an array and join them, though I'm sure a SCSS-like nested map would be possible.

-There was one issue I had when styling.
-I wanted to include some hand-made SVGs on the site, and I wanted them to be served as static files.
+In addition to CSS styling, I wanted to include some hand-made SVGs on the site, and I wanted them to be served as static files.
 I could not figure out a good way to import these files using Fresh's static serving.
 I ended up copying the SVG files into TSX components.
 This had the added benefit of making them far more interactable, though I had to manually edit the tags to remove inkscape-specific XML.

 This site also makes an attempt to be screen-reader and tab-through friendly.
 I use these technologies a lot myself.

 ## Deploying

+Once the site was built, I needed to make it available for consumption.
+There are two options: self-hosting and cloud hosting.
+I'm opting to self-host because I don't want to incur any accidental costs.
+I also want access to my machine from a convenient domain - and although this is possible to do through a cloud server (essentially creating a VPN), I want to reduce latency as much as possible.
+However, I figured that deploying to the cloud could be useful practice, so I go over that in this article as well.

 ### Local Deployment with Nginx

+#### Daemonizing Deno with PM2

 In order to deploy to nginx, you need to set up a proxy.
 Essentially, this will tell the server to look at an application which is hosted at a localhost port.
 So, we need some way to daemonize our Deno process.
 There are many Node.js process managers, but the only one which will work with Deno (or any other interpreter) is [PM2](https://pm2.keymetrics.io).
+PM2 will daemonize the process and load balance for you.
 To run a deno process in PM2, use the `--interpreter` and `--interpreter-args` flags.

 ```bash
 sudo npm i pm2 -g